certbot/certbot/README.md

 ## Background

 Most email transferred between SMTP servers (aka MTAs) is transmitted in the clear and trivially interceptable.
-Encryption of SMTP traffic is possible using the STARTTLS mechanism, which encrypts traffic but is vulnerable to a trivial downgrade attack.
+Encryption of SMTP traffic is possible using the STARTTLS mechanism, which encrypts traffic but is vulnerable to trivial downgrade attacks.

-To illustrate an easy version of this attack, suppose a network-based attacker Mallory notices that Alice has just uploaded message to her mail server.
-Mallory can inject a TCP reset (RST) packet during the mail server's next TLS negotiation with another mail server.
+To illustrate an easy version of this attack, suppose a network-based attacker `Mallory` notices that `Alice` has just uploaded message to her mail server. `Mallory` can inject a TCP reset (RST) packet during the mail server's next TLS negotiation with another mail server.
 Nearly all mail servers that implement STARTTLS do so in opportunistic mode, which means that they will retry without encryption if there is any problem with a TLS connection.
-So Alice's message will be transmitted in the clear.
+So `Alice`'s message will be transmitted in the clear.

 Opportunistic TLS in SMTP also extends to certificate validation.
 Mail servers commonly provide self-signed certificates or certificates with non-validatable hostnames, and senders commonly accept these.
 This means that if we say 'require TLS for this mail domain,' the domain may still be vulnerable to a man-in-the-middle using any key and certificate chosen by the attacker.

-Even if senders require a valid certificate that matches the hostname of a mail host, a DNS MITM is still possible.
+Even if senders require a valid certificate that matches the hostname of a mail host, a DNS MITM or Denial of Service is still possible.
 The sender, to find the correct target hostname, queries DNS for MX records on the recipient domain.
 Absent DNSSEC, the response can be spoofed to provide the attacker's hostname, for which the attacker holds a valid certificate.

 STARTTLS by itself thwarts purely passive eavesdroppers.
 However, as currently deployed, it allows either bulk or semi-targeted attacks that are very unlikely to be detected.
 We would like to deploy both detection and prevention for such semi-targeted attacks.